minnesotanlp/scholawrite/README.md

 # scholawrite
+This repository provides code for collecting writing trajectory data provided by scholars.
+You can check our first prototype system [Reward](https://github.com/minnesotanlp/reward-system) and a preliminary version of our work in our in2writing [paper](https://arxiv.org/pdf/2304.00121.pdf) and [demo](https://minnesotanlp.github.io/REWARD_demo/).

 ### Requirements
 You will need to install flask==2.1.3, werkzeug==2.1.2, and flask-restx.
 Installing flask may automatically install a newer version of werkzeug.
 Werkzeug can be downgraded by running `pip install werkzeug==2.1.2`.